biomejs/biome/rfcs/002-runtime-api.md

 - **Runtime Workspace**: it's the shared code used by the different Frontends;

-## Use case for Rome
+## Use case for Biome

-The first and foremost important tool that users should access to is Rome's compiler.
+The first and foremost important tool that users should access to is Biome's compiler.
 The compiler, as this time, it's not ready yet - at least not all the features we intend to implement, but this was a design decision when it was first created.